Asthma Treatment & Management

 In the case of dust mites (Dermatophagoides pteronyssinus and farina, size 30 μm), the primary allergen is an intestinal enzyme on fecal particles.
 The allergen settles on fabric because of its relatively large size; therefore, air filtration is not very effective.
 Measures to avoid dust mites include using impervious covers (eg, on mattresses, pillows, comforters, the most important intervention), washing other bedding in hot water (130°F [54.4°C] most effective), removing rugs from the bedroom, limiting upholstered furniture, reducing the number of window blinds, and putting clothing away in closets and drawers.
 Minimize the number of soft toys, and wash them weekly or periodically put them in the freezer.
 Decrease room humidity (< 50%).

-A recent Cochrane Review noted that most trials to date have been small and of poor methodologic quality.
+A Cochrane Review noted that most trials to date have been small and of poor methodologic quality.
 Therefore, clinicians cannot easily offer definitive recommendations on the role of house dust mite avoidance measures in the management of perennial allergic rhinitis that is sensitive to house dust mites.
 Conclusions from this analysis suggest that acaricides and extensive bedroom-based environmental control programs may help reduce rhinitis symptoms.
 If such measures are considered appropriate, they should be the interventions of choice.
-However, analysis also indicated that isolated use of bedding that is impermeable to house dust mites is not likely to be effective in reducing rhinitis symptoms caused by dust mites.[74]
+However, analysis also indicated that isolated use of bedding that is impermeable to house dust mites is not likely to be effective in reducing rhinitis symptoms caused by dust mites.
+[79]

 Animals